Internal Martial Arts

 3rd Set Pakua video 13.2mb(wmv)

-July 30, 2011-- I guess I've been offically put on notice.
+July 30, 2011-- I guess I've been officially put on notice.
 I'm not as young as I used to be.
 There are some things that folks my age should consider not doing any more.
 However, there are still things

 that I can still do, without stressing certain anatomical structures (such as cerivical disks).
-I use my excercises now to maintain range of motion, and I can also evaluate how things are healing.
+I use my exercises now to maintain range of motion, and I can also evaluate how things are healing.
 Today,

 I've collected together some of the pakua exercises that I still do.
 I was taught these exercises over some years.
 With each "style" of pakua, there were two sets of exercises.